nadeenAlshibil/Azure-Networking/README.md

 **Pause and Test**:
 Test by running on VM `nslookup labserver.database.windows.net`   -> You get the public IP of the VM. (see Exercice5 below for tools installation instructions)

-Test further with `nc -zv labserver.database.windows.net 1433`   -> You'll get connection succeeded but when if you test actual connexion with `sqlcmd -S labserver.database.windows.net -U 'username'` You'll get the follwoing message **"Connection was denied" since Public Network Access is disabled on sql server**.
+Test further with `nc -zv labserver.database.windows.net 1433`   -> You'll get connection succeeded

+But when you test actual connexion with `sqlcmd -S labserver.database.windows.net -U 'username'` You'll get the follwoing message **"Connection was denied" since Public Network Access is disabled on sql server**.

 1. In the portal's search bar, enter privatelink.database.
 2. Select **privatelink.database.windows.net** in the search results.